chrisfield/redux-formkit/packages/redux-formkit/README.md

 ```

+* `beforeUpdate : optional function` — provide a function that will return an object containing any custom values that you need to access after the field renders.
+The values will be saved in form-state fieldStatus as customProps and will later be passed on to any afterUpdate function.
+The beforeUpdate function will be passed fieldElement, value, nextValue as parameters.
+A typical use for this function is to save the cursor-position before a field is formatted.

-* `getNextCursorPosition : optional function` — provide a function to preserve the cursor position when formatFromStore is used.
-It will be called with parameters: previousPosition, previousValue, newValue and should return the next cursor position.
+* `afterUpdate : optional function` — provide a function that will called after the field renders and will be passed fieldElement and customProps as parameters.
+A typical use for this function is to set the cursor-position after a field is formatted.

 * `getTargetValue : optional function` — provide a function to get the value.
 It will be called with the target and event as a parameters.